TrautsNottus/trautsnottus.github.io/_docs/schoolmanagement/attendance/edit-marks.md

 {% include faq.html explain="Viewing and Adding Notes" %}

-You can add, amend or delete comments on a pupil's attendance by choosing the cell and clicking the **Add Note**{:.icon} button.
+You can add, amend or delete comments on a pupil's attendance by choosing the cell and clicking the **Add Note** {% include icon.html url="comment-o" title="Add Note" %} button.

 The indicator in the top right of a cell highlights if a comment has been recorded for a pupil.